> What is the Permanent Forestry under the ETS (previously called the Permanent Forest Sink Initiative?

 A major source of carbon credits is from New Zealand forests.
 ETS Forestry participants are entitled to receive one carbon credit (called a New Zealand Unit - or NZU) per tonne of CO2 removed for registered post-1989 forest land.
 Once registered, forest owners can claim NZUs for the amount of carbon stored as the forest grows, or apply to add or remove forest land in the ETS.

-The ETS is currently undertaking changes which will be implemented in 2023 for the forestry sector.
-If you want to learn more about the ETS reform, you can click here.
 If you want to know more about the ETS, you can visit the Ministry of Environment's website and the Environmental Protection Agency.

 > What is a carbon offset?